System Design Space

 medium

-Prompt engineering hits a ceiling quickly if you treat it as hunting for the right wording instead of designing context.
+Prompt engineering hits a ceiling quickly if you reduce it to wording instead of treating it as the design of the full context around the model.

-The chapter shows why LLM loops, RAG, agents, and workflows change the subject entirely: answer quality starts depending on the full chain rather than on a single prompt.
+The chapter shows why the LLM Loop, RAG, agents, and workflows change the conversation entirely: answer quality depends on the full system rather than on a single prompt.

 Practical value of this chapter